bokeh/bokeh/sphinx/source/docs/user_guide/quickstart.rst

 ============

-Bokeh is a Python interactive visualization library that targets modern web browsers for presentation providing elegant, concise construction of novel graphics with high-performance interactivity over very large or streaming datasets in a quick and easy way.
+Bokeh is a Python interactive visualization library that targets modern web browsers for presentation.
+Bokeh provides quick, easy, elegant, concise construction of novel graphics with high-performance interactivity over very large or streaming datasets.

-Offering both powerful and flexible features to enable very advanced customizations in one hand and simplicity on the other, Bokeh exposes different interface levels to the users:
+To offer both simplicity and the powerful and flexible features needed for advanced customizations, Bokeh exposes three interface levels to users:

-* a *low-level* |bokeh.models| interface that provides the most flexibility to application developers.
+* a *low-level* |bokeh.models| interface providing the most flexibility to application developers.
-* an *intermediate-level* |bokeh.plotting| interface that is centered around composing visual glyphs.
+* an *intermediate-level* |bokeh.plotting| interface centered around composing visual glyphs.
-* a *high-level* |bokeh.charts| interface that can be used to build complex statistical plots as quickly and as simply as possible.
+* a *high-level* |bokeh.charts| interface to build complex statistical plots quickly and simply.

 This Quickstart focuses on the |bokeh.plotting| interface.

 Quick Installation
 ==================

-There are a few different ways to install Bokeh.

-If you are using the `Anaconda Python distribution`_ (which is recommended), enter this command at a Bash or Windows command prompt:
+There are multiple ways to install Bokeh, and we recommend the easiest one, which is to use the `Anaconda Python distribution`_ and enter this command at a Bash or Windows command prompt:

 .. code-block:: sh

     conda install bokeh

-This installs all the dependencies that you need to be ready to run Bokeh and we strongly recommend using it.
-It reduces the installation effort to nearly zero on any platform and configuration (including Windows).
-It also installs the examples into the ``examples/`` subdirectory of your Anaconda (or miniconda) installation directory.
+This installs all the dependencies that Bokeh needs.
+Anaconda minimizes installation effort on all platforms and configurations, including Windows, and also installs the examples into the ``examples/`` subdirectory of your Anaconda or miniconda installation directory.
+(For instance, if you use Miniconda with Python 3 on OS X or Linux and your Bokeh environment is called bokehEnv, the examples directory would be at ``~/miniconda3/envs/bokeh/Examples/``.)

-If you are confident that you have dependencies such as NumPy, Pandas, and Redis installed, then you can also use ``pip`` at the command line:
+If you are confident that you have installed all needed dependencies such as NumPy, Pandas, and Redis, you may instead use ``pip`` at the command line:

 .. code-block:: sh